eaahome/puppet-elasticsearch/README.md

 #### API Settings

-Some resources, such as `elasticsearch::template`, require communicating with the Elasticsearch REST API.
+Some resources, such as `elasticsearch6::template`, require communicating with the Elasticsearch REST API.
 By default, these API settings are set to:

 ```puppet